ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

   - [NHDDL](https://github.com/pcm720/nhddl) now launches in ATA mode, improving startup time and avoiding potential error messages.
 - Updated [Neutrino](https://github.com/rickgaiser/neutrino) to version 1.6.1
 - Updated [NHDDL](https://github.com/pcm720/nhddl) to version MMCE + HDL Beta 4.17
+- Added cover art from the [OPL Manager Art DB backups](https://oplmanager.com/site/index.php?backups).
+Artwork for PS2 games is now displayed in OPL/NHDDL
+- Added homebrew support to the `03-Game-Installer.sh` script. `ELF` files placed in the local `games/APPS` folder on your PC will be installed and will appear in the Game Channel in PSBBN and the Apps tab in OPL
+- Apps now support Game ID for both the the Pixel FX Retro GEM and MemCard Pro/SD2PSX

 ## New installation scripts